wilsonliaows/docs/features/compress-files.md

 From the App data box, drag & drop `File name` and `File contents` pills from the 3 lists into `Compress files` action:

-![Compress files list mapping](/assets/images/features/files-and-attachments/compress-files-static-list-mapping.gif) *Mapping the lists' output pills into Compress file action*
+![Compress files list mapping](/assets/images/features/files-and-attachments/compress-files-static-list-mapping.gif)

 5) Putting everything together, we have the complete recipe: